 Response to severe winter weather.
 Severe winter weather is now occurring, mean temperature of 2°C or less have been reached and/or widespread ice and heavy snow.

-Central Government will declare a Level 4 alert in the event of severe or prolonged cold weather affecting sectors other than health.
+Central Government will declare a Red alert (emergency response) in the event of severe or prolonged cold weather affecting sectors other than health.